debug-ml-iclr2019/debug-ml-iclr2019.github.io/README.md

 - More to come soon, covering the different perspectives of the workshop

 ## Call for Talks and Demos for Debugging-in-Practice Track
-For this **Debugging-in-Practice track**, we solicit work that advances the understanding of issues related to debugging ML models in practice.
+For this Debugging-in-Practice track, we solicit work that advances the understanding of issues related to **debugging ML models in practice**.
 Submissions from industry practitioners are welcome and encouraged.
 Accepted submissions will be presented as **talks or interactive demos**.
 An award will be given to the best submission in this track.

 Topics of interest include but are not limited to: